saxani/CG-214/README.md

 Additional lab hours are available in the Library, CC15, CC15A and C220 if these labs are not being used for instructional purposes (will look into plain text editors available on computers).

 <h2>Weekly Schedule</h2>
-Week 1 (August 29th): Syllabus and HTML/CSS review
+Week 1 (August 31th): Syllabus review and introduction to HTML

 Week 2 (September 12th): Basic JavaScript review and intro to Git/Github